 The law in Michigan can be confusing if you have not had formal training.
-This article will give you a through understanding of Michigan’s knife laws in everyday English.
+This article will give you a thorough understanding of Michigan’s knife laws in everyday English.
 It will give you a brief version of the law, a full version of the law with explanations, as well as case precedence.
 The law does not have to be confusing (and it was never intended to be) and, hopefully, this article will make it more accessible for the common person.

 What is Legal to Own

 - Butterfly knives, also called balisong knives, are legal.

 - Dirks, daggers, stilettos, and other stabbing knives are legal.

 - Throwing knives and throwing stars are legal.